invinciblevenom/debloat_samsung_android/README.md

 - Heavy: Removes almost all removable apps for maximum system optimization.
 Be aware that many features might become unavailable.

 ## Warning:
-- Light Debloat: Disables Samsung account sign-in and related services.
+- Light Debloat: Disables Samsung account sign-in and related services (Galaxy AI Features won't be available).
 Do not use if you intend to sign in to your Samsung account.
 Choose the Basic script instead.
-- Heavy Debloat: Removes most safely removable apps and hence many features may be inaccessible.
-You can restore these features by reinstalling the corresponding apps.
+- Heavy Debloat: Removes most safely removable apps and hence many features may be inaccessible (Galaxy AI Features won't be available).
+You can restore these features by reinstalling the corresponding apps using revert script.

 ## Additional Settings and Optimizations:
 Following the debloat script, you can further optimize your device by adjusting these settings: